NicholasYamamoto/id-me-terraform-scripts/README.md

 ## Design Choices
 As a first-time user of the Google Cloud Platform, I wanted to start off by following various best practices established by the GCP developers as well as the DevOps community.
 Some of the choices I made include:
 * Implemented Workload Identity for all Kubernetes services that need to interact with a GCP resource
-* Implemented the GKE cluster node pool to be Separately-managed, following GCP best practices
+* Configured the GKE cluster's node pool to be Separately-managed, following GCP best practices
 * Created a CI/CD pipeline to push Master branch builds as Docker Images to the GCP Artifact Registry
 * Enabled and configured Auto-scaling of Cluster Nodes to promote Scalability
 * Created individual Cloud Storage buckets to store the generated `.tfstate` files from each Terraform module securely